Don’t make any plans for about four billion years from now.

 In four billion years, the two galaxies will collide.
 Two billion years after that, they’ll have completely merged, creating a large, singular elliptical galaxy.

 At the moment, Andromeda is about 2.5 million light years away, approaching at around 250,000 miles per hour.
 Our two galaxies are driven together by their respective gravitational pulls, and another smaller galaxy, Triangulum — which is currently hanging out around Andromeda — will also probably join the fun.
+You can actually watch a video simulation of the collision, courtesy NASA.

 Interestingly enough, it’s very unlikely any stars will collide, given the vast distances between them.
 Instead, they’ll enter into random orbits around a new galactic center.
 Our own solar system won’t be destroyed, either, but will fly out into a farther, more remote area of the galaxy.